pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-md/01-introduction.md

 ---
-title: Upgrade a Drupal Site with Multidev to Drupal 9 Using Multidev
+title: Upgrade a Drupal Site with Multidev to the Latest Version of Drupal Using Multidev
 subtitle: Introduction
-description: Learn how to migrate a site to Drupal 9 using Multidev
+description: Learn how to migrate a site to the latest version of Drupal using Multidev
-cms: "Drupal 9"
+cms: "Drupal"
 tags: [code, launch, migrate, site, updates]
 contributors: [wordsmither]
 layout: guide